manuelernestog/serverless-email-sender-api/README.md

 - **Authentication Issues**: Verify your SMTP credentials and ensure App Passwords are used if necessary.
 - **Email Delivery Problems**: Check your Gmail account for any security alerts or issues.
-- **Environment Variables**: Ensure environment variables are correctly set both locally and in Cloudflare Pages.
+- **Environment Variables**: Ensure environment variables are correctly set both locally and in Vercel.

 ## Extra